react-knowledgeable/rk-community-site/content/stories/recap-rk-2019.md

 This is when you realize that something may have been wrong.
 Because chances are, you can't explain.
 He seems to possess both the patience and the cavalier to never let out any hints.
 But it's exactly his "not helpful" that makes sure *he never spoils your pleasure of finding things out*.

-That professor defined my college experience by showing me the unparalleled reward of claiming the main body of my learning journey.
-To me, however great a lecture can be, its educational value has its limit if all it does is to tell me how to do things.
-The greatest learning materials should be inspirational rather than instructional.
-We're all problem driven and not instruction driven.
-At least, as an engineer I find it that way.
+That professor defined my college experience.
+When I claim the main body of my learning journy, I gain unparalleled joy of finding things out.
+My favorite learning materials are inspirational rather than instructional, its educational value has its limit if all it does is to tell me how to do things.

-If there's one thing I learned out of my college, it would be

-> ...the main body of learning must be done by the learner, not by the instructor

 ---